aivangogh/ph-address/README.md

 ### `getBarangaysByMunicipality(municipalityCode)`

-Returns a sorted list of barangays within a specific municipality/city.
+Returns a sorted list of barangays within a specific municipality or city.

 - `municipalityCode` (string): The PSGC code of the municipality or city.

+**Note**: In the context of this library and the PSGC data, the term "municipality" is used to refer to both municipalities and cities.

 **Example:**